 Scholarships are awarded for excellence in one or more fields of the life of the School, or for potential to achieve outstanding results.
-Awards may be made for Academic, Sport, Music, Art & Design, Performing Arts or All-Round.
+Awards may be made for Academic, Sport, Music, Art & Design or Performing Arts.

 All applicants applying for a Scholarship/Exhibition must be registered with Akeley Wood School prior to the submission of an application.

 Scholarships for existing students are rare and are only invited in exceptional circumstances at the discretion of the Head.

 We are offering a number of scholarships for students entering school in September 2019.

 Scholarships may be awarded for high achieving students who show excellence or outstanding potential in one or more of the following areas:

 Applications from students in both the maintained and independent school sectors are welcomed.